FRINXio/translation-units-docs/Translation framework 101.md

 **Do not push code that contains following:**

-1. static imports
+1. Static imports
-2 commented out code
+2. Commented out code
-3. reflection
+3. Reflection
-4. trailing whitespaces or tabs
+4. Trailing whitespaces or tabs
-5. double blank lines
+5. Double blank lines

 **Before pushing the code make sure:**

-1. new classes/interfaces have the correct license header
+1. New classes/interfaces have the correct license header
-2. new classes/interfaces/yang model have correct date
+2. New classes/interfaces/yang model have correct date
-3. all new dependencies and imports are actually used
+3. All new dependencies and imports are actually used
-4. all variables/methods are actually used
+4. All variables/methods are actually used
-5. all defined exceptions can be thrown from the code
+5. All defined exceptions can be thrown from the code
-6. comments are appropriate to the code behavior
+6. Comments are appropriate to the code behavior
-7. code has correct spacing
+7. Code has correct spacing
-8. all comments are in English
+8. All comments are in English

 *   Constants
     *   Chunk